-The two axes assemble guite easily with the four 1/4-20 x 1" socket head cap screws shown in the Assembly Diagram on page 7.
+The two axes assemble quite easily with the four 1/4-20 x 1" socket head cap screws shown in the Assembly Diagram on page 7.
 To properly line up the two axes, the R.A. axis must be positioned with the two pairs of screw holes on the east (2) and west (2) rather than on the north and south.
 In addition, the clutch knobs of the R.A. axis should be at 10 o'clock, 2 o'clock and 6 o'clock as shown in the photo.
 The four bolt holes will not line up in any other position.
-To turn the R.A. axis to this position, loosen the three clutch knobs and
+To turn the R.A. axis to this position, loosen the three clutch knobs and turn the axis.
+When in the proper position, retighten the clutch knobs and